ImtiazVision/Java/Notes.md

 Methods are classified into two types: static methods and non-static methods.
 The method is declared with the keywords public static void, the function's name, parentheses enclosing the function's parameters (String[] args), an open curly brace, and a closing curly brace.

 The process of restructuring code into different files, classes, methods, libraries, or functions is known as **factoring**.

+A method called System.out.println can be used to print the text "Hello, World!" to the screen.  `System.out.println("Hello, World!");`.